normseth/ci-demo/doc/readme.md

 At a super-high level, here's what I want:

-1. A CI Pipeline for Infrastructure Code
+<b>A CI Pipeline for Infrastructure Code

 When someone checks in infrastructure code:
-Run lint tests
+1. Run lint tests
-Run unit tests
+2. Run unit tests
-Run post-convergence tests
+3. Run post-convergence tests
-Tag builds that pass for use in application testing (?)
+4. Tag builds that pass for use in application testing
+5. (?)
 Trigger a code review
-(?)
+6. (?)
 Update policies in authoritative Chef Server

-2. A CI Pipeline for Application Code
+<b>A CI Pipeline for Application Code

 When someone checks in application code and/or deployment code:
-Run lint tests
+1. Run lint tests
-Run unit tests
+2. Run unit tests
-Deploy onto freshly-built VM
+3. Deploy onto freshly-built VM
-Run integration tests
+4. Run integration tests
-Deploy latest known-good build onto freshly-built VM Upgrade to latest using latest deployment code
+5. Deploy latest known-good build onto freshly-built VM
+6. Upgrade to latest using latest deployment code
-Run integration tests
+7. Run integration tests

-3. CI Pipeline Configuration
+<b>CI Pipeline Provisioning

 Code I can use to rapidly create CI infrastructure, itself:
-Build servers
+1. Build servers
-Chef environment
+2. Chef environment
-Credential management
+3. Credential management
-Event and log management
+4. Event and log management

-4. (Future) Provision and Deploy to a Multi-Node Topology
+<b>(Future) Provision and Deploy to a Multi-Node Topology

 ## Design Goals

 * Realistic - No skipping the hard problems (such as credential management)
-* Reusability.
-As a consultant, I place a higher premium on re-use than people who live in the same organization for years at a time.
-What is worthwhile for me to automate may not be the same things that it's worth any one of my clients to pay me to automate.
+* Reusable -  As a consultant, I place a higher premium on re-use than people who live in the same organization for years at a time.
+Although I want to work at a detailed level here (where the devils usually lie) I am really interested in _patterns_.
-* Portability and modularity
-* Transparency
+* Portable and modular - Pull out and reuse only those aspects that are relevant to a customer.
+* Transparent - Limit, for now, the reliance on built-in integration between tools (e.g. Berkshelf and Vagrant).
-* Secure credential management
+* Secure credential management - This seems to be skipped in most of the documentation I've found.
 * A balance between central control and security isolation that can pass scrutiny from a Compliance team.